 Camping costs are included in the costs quoted for caravan accommodation.

 The 1 night in B&B, if you are doing our south Finistère itinerary, costs the same as a normal camping day.

 Food, laundry costs and taxis you may choose to use are not included.

-You should ensure your European health insurance card (EHIC) is up to date.
-This entitles you to the same reimbursements as a French citizen, in some cases only 70% of the costs; you must, therefore, ensure you have separate, personal travel insurance cover.
+If entitled, you should ensure your European health insurance card (EHIC) is up to date.
+This gives you the same reimbursements as a French citizen, in some cases only 70% of the costs; you must, therefore, ensure you have separate, personal travel insurance cover.

 A 10% deposit will secure the dates you want.
 Payment can be in pounds or Euros.
 If you pay in pounds we will apply the current exchange rate.

 We will email you a PayPal invoice, or you can pay by bank transfer.

 Our south Finistère itinerary is conveniently accessed by the TGV.
 Trains from Rennes to Quimperlé run regularly and take about 1 hour and 45 minutes.

 At Concarneau, you are a brief taxi ride from Rosporden which is on the same TGV line.
 The journey to Rennes taking about 2 hours.